TrumLxrd/Barold/README.md

 ---
 ```

-This code block contains the entire improved README formatted in markdown with the image link included at the top.
-You can easily select and copy it directly into your text editor or README file.
-This approach keeps all formatting intact, making it simple to maintain and share.
-If you want it exported in another format or further customization, just ask!
+This markdown uses the GitHub shortcut syntax `=150x150` after the image URL to scale the displayed image smaller while keeping the rest of the formatting intact, ideal for an easy-to-copy README file.
+If you want the image rendered at another size, just replace the dimensions accordingly.